Justine R. Cheung, MSW – Bridging Success Program Coordinator

 I currently hold an undergraduate and graduate degree from ASU’s School of Social Work, and am currently pursuing my PhD.
 After graduating with my BSW, I worked in the public mental and behavioral health care system, specializing is in peer-support, trauma informed care, and mental health recovery.
 Once I completed my MSW degree, I spent a year working with ASU’s Refugee Resettlement Committee and conducted research on Social Entrepreneurship.
 Research is an important part of my life and as a professional social worker I recognize the importance it plays and the responsibility I have to empower others to have the life they dream of.

-Cynthia Alaffa – Bridging Success Peer Mentor
+Cynthia Alaffa – Bridging Success Lead Peer Mentor

-My name is Cynthia Alaffa and I am a sophomore pursuing my undergraduate degree in Social Work.
+My name is Cynthia Alaffa and I am a junior pursuing my undergraduate degree in Social Work.
 Through my first year at ASU I did a lot of exploring of majors.
 I started out as a nursing major and then switched to education and now I am in social work.
 I was very narrow minded on what I wanted to do, but once I started college my mind began to grow.
 I was able to explore more of who I am.
 I discovered I really enjoyed working with youth and want to help them grow and discover hidden features about themselves.
 As a result I chose to major in social work and I feel like I am home now.
 I started with Bridging Success as a student in the program August of 2015.
-I returned to the program as a peer mentor for 2016-2017 school year.
+I returned to the program as a peer mentor for 2016-2017 school year and lead peer mentor for 2017-2018 school year.
 Bridging Success has been a huge part of my college experience.
 I believe working as a peer mentor has helped expand my passion for wanting to pursue my undergraduate degree in Social Work.
 Through the next few years that I am here at ASU I hope to continue as a peer mentor for the program and see other students in the program grow.
 I am very pleased to be working with bridging success as a peer mentor and I cannot wait to see this program grow.